-The Make Your UNO Kit is like any UNO board but created by yourself.
-The UNO board is the flagship product of Arduino.

-Regardless if you are new to the world of electronics or will use the UNO as a tool for education purposes or industry-related tasks.
+The Arduino Make Your UNO kit is like any Arduino UNO board but created by yourself.
+The Arduino UNO (from here on referred to as UNO) board is the flagship product of Arduino Regardless if you are new to the world of electronics or will use the UNO as a tool for education purposes or industry-related tasks.

-First entry to electronics: If this is your first project within coding and electronics, get started with our most used and documented board UNO and create one by yourself using the Make Your UNO Kit is a great choice.
+First entry to electronics: If this is your first project within coding and electronics, get started with our most used and documented board UNO and create one by yourself using the Arduino Make Your UNO kit is a great choice.
 It is equipped with the well-known ATmega328P processor, 14 digital input/output pins, 6 analog inputs, USB connections, ICSP header and a reset button.
 This board includes everything you will need for a great first experience with Arduino.

 Education purposes: Although the UNO board has been with us for about ten years, it is still widely used for various educational purposes and scientific projects.
-The Make Your UNO Kit is the perfect way to teach and learn about basic circuits, electronics components, soldering and coding microcontrollers, being the perfect board to create basic and advanced projects of all kinds.
+The Arduino Make Your UNO kit is the perfect way to teach and learn about basic circuits, electronics components, soldering and coding microcontrollers, being the perfect board to create basic and advanced projects of all kinds.

-Audio synthesizer for educational and artistic performances: The kit comes with an Audio Synth Shield that can be attached to the Make Your UNO Kit to learn about and experiment with audio synthesizers, being a perfect device to play and experiment in the classroom and at the same time a great instrument for artistic performances.
+Audio synthesizer for educational and artistic performances: The kit comes with an Audio Synth Shield that can be attached to the Arduino Make Your UNO to learn about and experiment with audio synthesizers, being a perfect device to play and experiment in the classroom and at the same time a great instrument for artistic performances.